mtdiedrich/Golf/README.md

 # Golf
 Collection and analysis of PGA Tour data.
 Python.
+Likely to utilize R or Julia for computation later.

 # Process
 ~~1.
 Download the results webpages for every year of all PGA Tour Tournaments~~